righthandabacus/fauxpilot_lite/README.md

 }
 ```

-If success, you should see a response like the follows on screen:
+If success, you should see a response like the following on screen:

 ```
 {